plandex-ai/plandex/README.md

 ⚡️  Changes are accumulated in a protected sandbox so that you can review them before automatically applying them to your project files.
 Built-in version control allows you to easily go backwards and try a different approach.
 Branches allow you to try multiple approaches and compare the results.

 📑  Manage context efficiently in the terminal.
-Easily add files or entire directories to context, and keep them updated automatically as you work so that models are always working with the latest state of your project.
+Easily add files or entire directories to context, and keep them updated automatically as you work so that models always have the latest state of your project.

 🧠  Plandex relies on the OpenAI API and requires an `OPENAI_API_KEY` environment variable.
 Support for open source models, Google Gemini, and Anthropic Claude is coming soon.